The sample data for this study was taken from approximately 100 of our

 We started to accelerate up the on-ramp, probably in second gear.
 The car

-seemed to loose power and actually slow down, then about the time I am
+seemed to lose power and actually slow down, then about the time I am

 getting really nervous about the guy in a Ford 450 dually behind us, the